 All Minutes of the MLH IRB are approved by the convened MLH IRB during the subsequent meeting and are maintained by ORP in an electronic format in a secured share drive.
 Minutes of the MLH IRB are available to the IO.

-Origination Date: 08/13/01 Revision Date: 12/20/23 This policy applicable to:
+Origination Date: 08/13/01 Revision Date: 12/20/23 Working Together to Serve the CommunityThis policyAll SubsidiariesAll HospitalsBMRHapplicable to:All Acute Care HospitalsMirmont Treatment Center